mruxsaksriskul/wordpress_support/README.md

 This cookbook installs the web components for Wordpress.

-Nginx, PHP, PHP-Fpm, and Wordpress,
+Nginx, PHP, PHP-FPM, and Wordpress,

 It also contains a template for Nginx to run PHP-FPM.